 Of course, avoid contact with elderly neighbours if you are sick yourself.
 But that should not prevent you from calling and checking how they are and whether they need anything.

-Keep your sidewalks clear of snow to protect your family and the public
+Keep your sidewalks clear of snow to keep everyone safe

 Even while the virus is in full flow, we must not neglect our other civic responsibilities.